sultanmr/unicorn/README.md

 # Project Overview

 This project analyzes Unicorn's sales data to uncover insights for business growth.
-We examined trends in customer behavior, product performance, and regional profitability using Google Sheets, SQL, and Tableau.
+Examined trends in customer behavior, product performance, and regional profitability using Google Sheets, SQL, and Tableau.

 ## Approach to Data